Slow (Kylie Minogue song): Release and artwork

 "Slow" was released as the lead single from Minogue's ninth studio album, Body Language, by Festival Mushroom Records in Australia and by Parlophone in Europe on 3 November 2003.
 The cover art of the single, as well as other promotion shoots related to the album, which was shot by fashion photographers Mert and Marcus, show Minogue striking a pose in a black and white striped crop top, which reveals her midriff, and low-cut pants.
-Her appearance is similar to that of French actress and singer Brigitte Bardot.
+Her appearance is similar to that of French icon, actress and singer Brigitte Bardot.
 Minogue described the promotion shoots as "the perfect mix of coquette, kitten and rock 'n' roll", and revealed that "We shot it on location in the South of France, so it was [easy to] channel the spirit of [Brigitte] Bardot.
 She's a great iconic reference, particularly that period where she was working with Serge Gainsbourg".